rjames187/notes/data_intensive.md

 Even in non-critical applications, developers have a responsibility to users.
 However, there are situations where it can make sense to sacrifice reliability (prototypes or narrow profit margins).

+## Scalability

+Scalability is a system's ability to cope with increased load.

+### Describing Load

+Load parameters are numbers used to describe load.
+The best choice of load parameters depends on the system's architecture.

+Examples of load parameters:
+- requests per second
+- read to write ratio
+- concurrent users
+- cache hit rate

+Load parameters can be very specific to the system.
+For Twitter, a key load parameter is the distribution of followers per user weighed by how often the users post.

+### Describing Performance

+It is important to consider how an increase in a load parameter can affect the performance of a system and much resources need to be increased so that performance reamins unchanged.

+Percentiles are a good metric for response times because they show how many users experienced a delay.
+P95, P99, and P999 response times are tail latencies.
+A service level objective (SLO) or service level agreement (SLA) might set an expectation for median response time and tail latency.

 ## Sources
 *Designing Data-Intensive Applications* by Martin Kleppmann